tensorflow/minigo/cc/README.md

 ## Building

-The C++ Minigo implementation requires that the board size be defined at compile time, using the MINIGO\_BOARD\_SIZE preprocessor define.
+The C++ Minigo implementation requires that the board size be defined at compile time, using the `MINIGO_BOARD_SIZE` preprocessor define.
 This allows us to significantly reduce the number of heap allocations performed.
-However, it does mean that you must specify the board size when compiling by invoking Bazel with either `--define=board_size=9` or `--define=board_size=19`.
-This defines MINIGO\_BOARD\_SIZE when compiling the Minigo sources, but none of their dependencies, which avoids unnecessarily recompiling Minigo's dependencies when switching board size.

-Pass `--define=board_size=9` when invoking Bazel to build Minigo for a 9x9 board.

-Pass `--define=board_size=19` when invoking Bazel to build Minigo for a 19x19 board.
+The build scripts are configured to compile with `MINIGO_BOARD_SIZE=19` by default.
+To compile a version that works with a 9x9 board, invoke Bazel with `--define=board_size=9`.

 ## Running the unit tests